StefanZietsman/Sticky_notes/README.md

 A table of contents

-Installation of program
+Installation of program.
-Operating of program
+Operating of program.

 Installation of program